msomi22/designpatterns/README.md

         * Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, Visitor etc.

 ## Important note
+  * Design Principles.
+  - * Design principles provide high level guidelines to design better software applications.
+They do not provide implementation guidelines and are not bound to any programming language.
   * SOLID design principle.
   * Robert C. Martin/Uncle Bob introduced the SOLID principle.
   * The specific principles were introduced by specific people.